Skip to main content

 Professor Edith Elkind

 Edith Elkind is a Professor of Computer Science.
-She obtained her PhD from Princeton University (USA) in 2005.
+She obtained her PhD from Princeton University in 2005.
 Before joining Oxford, she was a researcher at University of Warwick, University of Liverpool and Hebrew University of Jerusalem (Israel), and a faculty member at University of Southampton and Nanyang Technological University (Singapore).
-Her research is supported by a European Research Council starting grant, ACCORD (Algorithms for Complex Collective decisiOns on stRuctured Domains).
-Her research interests include algorithmic game theory and computational social choice, with a particular focus on efficient algorithms for making collective decisions.
-In 2018, she serves as a chair of the ACM Conference on Economics and Computation (ACM EC) and International Workshop on Computational Social Choice (COMSOC).
+Her research interests include algorithmic game theory and computational social choice, with a focus on efficient algorithms for making collective decisions.
+In 2018, she served as a chair on the ACM Conference on Economics and Computation (ACM EC) and International Workshop on Computational Social Choice (COMSOC).

 Professor Leslie Ann Goldberg